The Friendship That Cost Everything — Modern Paraphrase | fresh.bible

-9 min read
+12 min read

-What happens next is one of the rawest friendship stories in all of Scripture.
+What happens next strips friendship down to its bones.
 Two men caught between loyalty and survival.
 A plan hatched in secret.
 A king unraveling.
 And a goodbye that neither of them wanted to say.

-showed up to Jonathan in a state of desperation — not angry, just bewildered.
+showed up to in a state of desperation — not angry, just bewildered.
 He laid out the question every wrongly accused person asks:

 "What have I done?
 What am I guilty of?
-What is my against your father that he's trying to kill me?"
+What is my sin against your father that he's trying to kill me?"

 Jonathan pushed back.
 He couldn't believe it.
-His father told him everything — every major decision, every minor one.
+His told him everything — every major decision, every minor one.
 Why would he keep this a secret?

 "No way.
 You're not going to die.
 My father doesn't do anything — big or small — without telling me.
 Why would he hide this from me?
 It's not true."